 On 23 February 2017, Central Bank published the "Regulations re Capital Adequacy" (the Basel III Regulations) in the Official Gazette issue 612, which were effective from 1 February 2017.
 The February 2017 Regulations are intended to ensure that the capital adequacy of all banks operating in the UAE is in line with the Basel III requirements, whilst implementing the measures contained in the Consultation Document.
-The Basel III Regulations are supported by the accompanying standards which were published by the Central Bank on 17 January 2018 in the Circular No. 28/2018 entitled "Standard re Capital Supply" (the Accompanying Standards).
+The Basel III Regulations are supported by the accompanying standards entitled "Standards for Capital Adequacy of Banks in the UAE" which were published by the Central Bank on 12 November 2020 by virtue of Notice No. CBUAE/BSD/N/2020/4980 (the Accompanying Standards).
 The Accompanying Standards elaborate on the supervisory expectations of the Central Bank with respect to the relevant Basel III capital adequacy requirements.
 Banks which are classified as domestic systemically important banks by the Central Bank will be required to hold additional capital buffers as notified to it by the Central Bank.
-In addition, a bank may also be subject to additional capital addon requirements following a supervisory review and evaluation process of the Central Bank.
+In addition, a bank may also be subject to additional capital add-on requirements following a supervisory review and evaluation process of the Central Bank.